 There are a lot of things you might think you need to have in place before you hire a Virtual Assistant (VA), an Online Business Manager, or any other support team member.
-I could talk to you about needing to have a strong foundation in place, an established business, solid branding or documented policies and procedures.
+A lot can be said about needing to have a strong foundation in place, an established business, solid branding or documented policies and procedures.

-But these are often things your VA or Online Business Manager can work with you to build.
+But those are things your VA or Online Business Manager can work with you to build.

 Here are the most beneficial things to have in place before working with a Virtual Assistant or Online Business Manager:

 You need to know where you’re going before you start moving with a co-pilot.
-If I’m in your sidecar, you can expect that I will ask a lot of questions to make sure I understand your destination, why you want to go there, how fast and what kind of vehicle we’ll use to travel.
+Having someone in your business, you can expect they will need a lot of information.
+If the VA is a competent one, they’ll ask a lot of questions to make sure they understand your destination, why you want to go there, how fast and what kind of solutions will be best for your business.

-Based on the information you provide, I’ll bust my hump to get the results you want.
-But obviously I can’t do much without knowing your plan.
+Based on the information you provide, they will work really hard get the results you want.
+But obviously, they can’t do much without knowing your plan.
 And it has to be your plan – this is your business after all.
-I’m here to follow your lead, not usurp it.
+Your support people are just that – support, and there to follow your lead, not usurp it.

 Figure out what it is you want for your business, how you’d like to achieve that, map out that overall strategy to share with your Virtual Assistant, and commit to it.

 This is a biggie.
 If you need help, and you’ve found a great VA, allow her to do her job!
 As a business owner myself, I know it’s hard to hand over projects and tasks you’ve handled for so long.
-However, that’s the whole point of what we VA’s do for our clients – we get stuff done.
+However, that’s the whole point of what VA’s do for their clients – they get stuff done and off our list.
 But, in order to get stuff done, ya gotta hand it over.

-If delegation is a big sticking point for you, be especially in tune to finding a Virtual Assistant that you trust personally.
+If delegation is a big sticking point for you, be especially in tune to finding a Virtual Assistant that you personally like and trust.
 Even if their skills aren’t the most perfect match, if you like and trust them, they can most likely learn the missing skills you need.

 Right on the heels of delegation is micromanagement.
 If you give the project over to your VA and you’ve explained it well enough; trust them to do their job.
 If they don’t, you’ll find out pretty soon.
 On the other hand, you’ll never have the opportunity to find out their full potential unless you let go.